Skip to content

 col: ResponsiveNumber = 12

-If a parent of the control is ResponsiveRow, col property is used to determine how many virtual columns of a screen the control will span.
+If a parent of this control is a ResponsiveRow, this property is used to determine how many virtual columns of a screen this control will span.

 Can be a number or a dictionary configured to have a different value for specific breakpoints, for example col={"sm": 6}.
-Breakpoints are named dimension ranges:

 data #